This post was last updated on October 12th, 2020 at 12:17 pm

 I’ve been wearing my Garmin Vivoactive 3 for about six weeks now, and I thought I’d summarise a few things I’ve learnt that have taken a bit of time to figure out, and therefore weren’t covered in the initial review.
-Some are things I’ve learnt about the device, others are things I’ve learnt about myself.
+Some are things I’ve learnt about the device, like how Garmin measures stress – others are things I’ve learnt about myself, like how alcohol makes me stressed…!

 This is probably the least surprising learning on the whole list, but it’s interesting to note that the Garmin’s ‘stress’ detection is at least accurate enough to differentiate between a working day and a weekend.